Pareto Optimal Model Selection in Linear Bandits: LOWER BOUND AND PARETO OPTIMALITY

+Since there may not always exist a pointwise ordering over rate functions, we consider the notion of Pareto optimality over rate functions.

-\begin{definition} A rate function $\theta(\alpha)$ is Pareto optimal if it is achieved by an algorithm, and there is no other algorithm that can achieve a strictly smaller rate function $\theta^\prime$ in pointwise order.
+\begin{definition} A rate function $\theta$ is Pareto optimal if it is achieved by an algorithm, and there is no other algorithm achieving a strictly smaller rate function $\theta^\prime$ in the pointwise order.
 An algorithm is Pareto optimal if it achieves a Pareto optimal rate function. \end{definition}

+We establish the following lower bound for any rate function that can be achieved by an algorithm designed for model selection in linear bandits.